MastiDev/Playtime-Achievements/README.md

-# 🕐Time-Achivments🕐
+# 🕐Time-Achievements🕐

 ## Description
-This is a datapack for Minecraft 1.18 that adds some achivment for playing time.
+This is a datapack for Minecraft 1.18 that adds some achievements for game time.

 ## Installation new world
 1. Download the repository as a zip file.